Daneshpajouh/ChromeCRISPR/DATASET_REFERENCE.md

 We processed the DeepHF dataset following the same methodology as described in the original paper:

 1. **Data Preprocessing:** Applied the same sequence encoding and feature extraction methods
-2. **Train/Test Split:** Used the same 80/20 split ratio as the original study
+2. **Train/Test Split:** Used the same 85/15 split ratio as the original study (85% training/validation, 15% testing)
 3. **Feature Engineering:** Implemented identical feature extraction pipeline
 4. **Data Augmentation:** Applied the same augmentation techniques